Inclusive Childhood Education Curriculum | NYU Teacher Residency

 Inclusive Childhood Education curriculum

-The curriculum, developed in sequential modules, focuses on the duality of the degree – pedagogical, field-based, inclusive, and content-focused courses for all learners Grades 1-6.
+The curriculum, developed in sequential modules, focuses on the duality of the degree – pedagogical, field-based, inclusive, and content-focused courses for all learners, Pre-K-Grade 12 (all grades).
 Your courses, embedded with special education pedagogy, align to the co-teaching classroom environments in which you are immersed throughout the year.
 Your teacher team consists of expert NYU Steinhardt faculty and a teacher mentor in your partner school.

 We intentionally created graduate courses that model the elementary inclusion classroom.
 We place a particular emphasis on meeting the needs of multilingual learners, working with families, and integrating the arts into learning.